 Challenger Middle School has the only PTSA that actively includes students along with teachers and parents.
 Our students are a vital part of the program.
 They are given an active voice on the board and run the student store under adult supervision.
 Your membership donation helps promote activities such as the student store, the Reflections Program, and speakers for special school-wide assemblies.
 Everyone, including students, parents, grandparents, teachers, staff members and community members, are welcome to join and are welcome at any of the meetings!
 Membership envelopes are available in the front office.
+If you have any questions about PTSA or would like to volunteer, please contact them at email@example.com.
 Thank you for your support!

 PTSA Proposed Board - 2017-2018